Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 Combining marks may include zero or more of the following types of character.

-In some cases, a ZWJ is inserted between RA + hasant followed by YA in order to specify special shaping rules (see special_forms).
+In some cases, a ZWJ is inserted between RA + hasant followed by YA in order to specify special shaping rules (see RA coda followed by a consonant).

 The following examples show a variety of grapheme clusters: